johnrudolph/beast-master/rules.md

 1. **Actions**: Take 4 Actions.
 With your Action, you may either play a Colossus card, or move your Colossus or an Acolyte (see full Movement rules in the next section).
 Some cards will give you extra Actions.
 When you play those cards, use those extra Actions immediately on this turn.
 2. **Draw**: Draw 1 Colossus Card.

-## Harvest Phase
+## Reap Phase
-The Harvest Phase is where you gain rewards from the board.
+The Reap Phase is where you gain rewards from the board.
 This happens at the end of each Age.
 First, read the special scoring instructions on the Age card.
 Distribute rewards as instructed.

-Then, beginning with the player with the Mantle, take turns harvesting.
-On your turn, you will Harvest just one space that you control.
-If you do not control any spaces, or prefer not to harvest, you may pass, meaning that you are done Harvesting for the Age.
+Then, beginning with the player with the Mantle, take turns Reaping.
+On your turn, you will Reap just one space that you control.
+If you do not control any spaces, or prefer not to Reap, you may pass, meaning that you are done Reaping for the Age.

-When you Harvest a space, return *all* of your Acolytes on that space to your hand.
-If your Colossus is on that space, lay it on its side to indicate that you have already harvested that space.
+When you Reap a space, return *all* of your Acolytes on that space to your hand.
+If your Colossus is on that space, lay it on its side to indicate that you have already Reaped that space.
 Then gain the space's rewards:

 1. **Gold cubes**: Gain any Gold cubes from the space, and return them to the bank.
 Gain one Gold for each cube.
 2. **Grass Tiles**: If the space has Loot, gain it immediately.